 The book takes the turn of a TV show when it relates the affair between Hollande and Trierweiler, as well as the trio completed by Ségolène Royal, with its scenes of jealousy at the corner of a restaurant.

 But these relationships will shed light for some on the complexity of the case of Ségolène Royal in the government since the arrival of Manuel Valls, symbolized by this sentence:“Ségolène Royal has just arrived.
 It immediately becomes another.”

-Trierweiler then criticizes the behavior of the Express, which according to her, because she had refused an interview too early, had chosen to stigmatize her as the First Lady“who controls everything.
-And to launch in Merci pour ce moment:“So go those who are ready to lynch what they could just as well celebrate”
+Trierweiler then criticizes the behavior of the Express, which, according to her, because she had refused an interview too early, had chosen to stigmatize her as the First Lady“who controls everything.
+And to launch in Merci pour ce moment:“So go to those who are ready to lynch what they could just as well celebrate.”

-Like many First Ladies before her, Valérie Trierweiler made it a point of honour in her early years not to enter the political arena, which was entrusted to her husband.
+Like many First Ladies before her, Valérie Trierweiler made it a point of honor at the beginning not to enter the political arena, which was entrusted to her husband.
 This is what she reports under the words,“Once at the Élysée Palace, I am careful not to encroach on politics.”

 In accordance with the customs of theFifth Republic, it is the strategy that seems then the most natural.

 But its fragility is as much physical, related to stress, as mental, especially when President François Hollande does not always tell him the truth but prefers“the unspoken, the Dodge and the lie”.